Dantescur/tmdbts/README.md

 ## 🚫 Error Handling

-All API methods in `Tmdbts`are promise-based and will reject with an error if something goes wrong during the API call (e.g., network issues, invalid API key, TMDb server errors).
+All API methods in `Tsmdb`are promise-based and will reject with an error if something goes wrong during the API call (e.g., network issues, invalid API key, TMDb server errors).
 The library is designed to throw a custom `TmdbError` for API-specific issues, allowing you to catch and handle them gracefully.